 CSE 415: Introduction To Artificial Intelligence Principles and programming techniques of artificial intelligence: Python, symbol manipulation, knowledge representation, logical and probabilistic reasoning, learning, language understanding, vision, expert systems, and social issues.
 Intended for non-majors.
 Not open for credit to students who have completed CSE 473.
 Prerequisite: CSE 373.

 CSE 427: Computational Biology Algorithmic and analytic techniques underlying analysis of large-scale biological data sets such as DNA, RNA, and protein sequences or structures, expression and proteomic profiling.
 Hands-on experience with databases, analysis tools, and genome markers.
 Applications such as sequence alignment, BLAST, phylogenetics, and Markov models.
 Prerequisite: CSE 312; CSE 332.

 CSE 446: Machine Learning Methods for designing systems that learn from data and improve with experience.
 Supervised learning and predictive modeling: decision trees, rule induction, nearest neighbors, Bayesian methods, neural networks, support vector machines, and model ensembles.
 Unsupervised learning and clustering.
 Prerequisite: CSE 332; either STAT 390, STAT 391, or CSE 312.

 CSE 473: Introduction To Artificial Intelligence Principal ideas and developments in artificial intelligence: Problem solving and search, game playing, knowledge representation and reasoning, uncertainty, machine learning, natural language processing.
 Not open for credit to students who have completed CSE 415.
-Prerequisite: CSE 332; recommended: CSE 312; either STAT 390, or STAT 391.
+Prerequisite: CSE 312; CSE 332.

 Professional (Evening) Courses